Reactions to the disappearance of Madeleine McCann: By the family

 Madeleine's father had already made a brief trip to the UK, on 20 May 2007, to help finalise the campaign for the search for his daughter.
 Gerry McCann visited the United States between 22 and 25 July when he met US Attorney General Alberto Gonzales and experts from the National and International Centres for Missing and Exploited Children.
 During interviews on network television programmes Gerry was forced to defend leaving the children alone.

 The family announced on 15 September 2007 that, beginning in a fortnight, they would be spending up to £80,000, from Madeleine's Fund, on a new publicity drive, involving newspaper, television, and poster advertising to further publicise Madeleine's disappearance.
 This will include posters in rural parts of Portugal and Spain and television advertisements, in Arabic, in Morocco.
 In late October the McCanns set up a hotline + 34 902 300213, operated by private detectives, for people in the Iberian Peninsula and North Africa to phone with information.

-Over Christmas 2007 the family made a television appeal.
-This had produced, by 27 December 347 phone calls with information with more subsequently.
-A further video appeal was made, by the parents, at Christmas 2008.
+Over Christmas 2007, the family made a television appeal.
+This had produced, by 27 December, 347 phone calls with information, with more subsequently.
+A further video appeal was made by the parents at Christmas 2008.
 This included footage of Madeleine taken in December 2006.

-The parents launched a fresh appeal for information, in March 2009, tightly focused on the area where Madeleine went missing.
+The parents launched a fresh appeal for information in March 2009, tightly focused on the area where Madeleine went missing.
 10,000 leaflets in Portuguese were distributed in Praia da Luz, Lagos, and Burgau together with billboard advertising.
 However, many posters were promptly torn down with Correio da Manhã reporting that the local people wanted closure.
-The McCanns released an image, on 1 May 2009, of the projected appearance of a 6-year-old Madeleine.
+On 1 May 2009, the McCanns released an age progression image of how Madeleine might appear at age six.